 - 1. Stop the engine and remove the key from the panel. - 2.
-Put a container along with a hose under the drain plug B located at the bottom of the water cooling box to collect coolant.
-Remove the filler cap to ease draining flow.
+Put a container under the drain plug B to collect coolant.
+Unscrew the plug and remove the filler cap.

 - 3. Drain off all coolant.
-Empty the recovery container as well as the hoses used in the process. - 4.
+Drain off the recovery tank and the hoses. - 4.
 Insert a hose into the heat exchanger filler port .
 Rinse with fresh water until water which flows from the drain port is clean. - 5.
 Reinstall the drain plug and fill with coolant to the correct level.